Product Feature Overview

 DataWorks Data Integration supports batch synchronization, real-time synchronization, and integrated full and incremental synchronization.

-For batch synchronization scenarios, you can configure a scheduling cycle for the synchronization tasks.
+For batch synchronization, you can configure a scheduling cycle for synchronization tasks.

 It supports data synchronization between more than 50 heterogeneous data sources, including relational databases, data warehouses, non-relational databases, file storage, and message queues.

-It provides network solutions to connect to data sources in various complex network environments.
-You can establish network connectivity by using Data Integration regardless of whether your data sources are on the public cloud, in an IDC, or within a VPC.
+It provides network solutions for complex environments.
+You can establish connectivity regardless of whether your data sources are on the public cloud, in an IDC, or within a VPC.

 It supports security controls and O&M monitoring for secure and controllable data synchronization.